AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-31-Blue-Team-VS-Red-Team.md

             - If missed, Blue Team builds a new detection rule
             - Red Team re-runs the same technique to validate the fix works
 ```

+This loop — attack, detect (or miss), improve, re-test — is how security programs actually mature over time rather than just collecting a list of vulnerabilities that never get validated as fixed.